looker-open-source/sdk-codegen/README.md

 There are three steps for generating an SDK with this project:

-- configure a `looker.ini` file so the Looker API specification can be retrieved from your Looker server
+- configure a `looker.ini` file so the Looker API specification can be retrieved from your Looker server.

+  - **Note**: previous versions of the `looker.ini` file had an `api_version` entry.
+This is no longer required.
+The code generator project will read an `api_versions` value if that is found, but the SDKs ignore this value.
+If `api_versions` is not found in the `ini` file, it defaults to "3.1,4.0" for the generator to produce the definitions for the supported API versions.

 - install the code generator dependencies by running `yarn`.